jatkin-wasti/Containerisation/README.md

 - Authorise this action in the pop up and put in your password to finish this process
 - Now they are connected and you should see a plug symbol and your github name for the GitHub provider
+### Why do this?
+- This helps us set up webhooks which we can use to automate docker development